 To arrange a license for an evening of activity, the required details must be reported in the show reporting system through the ACUM online system for reporting shows – link to login to the show reporting system

 For example: the license fee for an evening of activity with a local artist/dj, with the participation of 500 people, with the duration of the use of protected works being over 50% of the duration of the event as a whole – NIS 1,574 + VAT.

-The tariff does not apply to family events (weddings, bar mitzvahs, etc.) that are held in the club.
+The rate does not apply to a family event (wedding, bar mitzvah, etc.) or a business event with background music held in the club.

 - The stated tariffs are published by ACUM Ltd., the Association of Authors, Composers, and Publishers of Music in Israel (hereinafter: “ACUM”).
 Tariffs are established at ACUM’s discretion and exclusive responsibility.

 - The rates displayed on the website do not constitute a license to use the works of ACUM’s repertoire.
 Before using works from the ACUM repertoire, the user must contact ACUM and arrange a written usage license in advance.

 - The actual license fee for each user will be determined based on the relevant data and parameters pertaining to each client.
 Anyone wishing to license the use of ACUM’s repertoire must transfer all information and data required to enable ACUM to determine the applicable and correct tariff rate for each specific user.

 - ACUM reserves the right to make changes in tariffs periodically.

 - In case of discrepancies between any terms of the published tariffs and terms on the license – agreed upon and signed by the licensee -, the content of the license shall take precedence.

 - The stated tariffs do not include Value Added Tax (VAT).
 VAT will be added to any payment according to the legal rate.
 A tax invoice will be issued, as required by law.